-If features are loaded, then there are vertical red bars along the top of the plot.
-Click on the feature to show solution status information.
+If you want to change plot units, use the Y-axis tab.
+The units available depend on the plot that is selected under the Select Plot tab.
+The units must be set before you open the plot.
+If features are loaded, then vertical red bars appear along the top of the plot.
+Click the feature to show solution status information.